MahoMori/product-generator/README.md

 ## Live Link

-You can view and test this application [here](https://product-generator.netlify.app/).
+You can view and test this application on [Netlify](https://product-generator.netlify.app/) or [Replit](https://product-generator.mahomorinaga.repl.co/).

 ## Features